The Jealous God (film): Production and reception

 While Woodcock's movie Between Two Women was cinematic and intellectual in tone The Jealous God, set in the early 1960s, is more commercially retro-styled, like an actual 1960s melodrama.
 The poster that promoted the film outside British movie houses was painted by New York City magazine artist Basil Gogos to look like a 1960s movie poster.
 Film critic Rich Cline was one of the few reviewers who perceived:

 "The story is filmed in a straightforward style with as few frills as possible.
 Woodcock immaculately recreates 1960s-style filmmaking, right down to a prudish tone that avoids actually mentioning any shocking issues by name and pans to the wallpaper when things get remotely steamy.
 The camera work is like a TV show - lots of moody close-ups and almost no stylistic flourishes besides a gritty recreation of the period.
 It's extremely effective - like travelling back in time, but with the added resonance of modern actors who combine knowing sensitivity with the overwrought drama."

 Critic Michael Brooke, who had also read the source novel, saw it differently:

 "Woodcock takes a selfconsciously ‘heritage cinema’ approach, best illustrated by a railway station featuring immaculately restored trains courtesy of the Keighley and Worth Valley Railway.
 Although the period detail is convincing, this fetishising of surface elements arguably does Braine a disservice.
 His novel was a sincere attempt at capturing the (then) here and now, but Woodcock's reconstruction too often feels preserved in aspic."

 Marketing

-Because of its nostalgic tone Between Two Women found favour among an older mainstream audience that often might turn its nose at films with gay/art house subject matter.
-Playing on this Woodcock consulted with cinema managers and specifically made The Jealous God for middlebrow over 45s and women who read romantic novels and accompanied its release by a media campaign that targeted older Sunday night TV viewers.
+Because of its nostalgic tone Between Two Women found favour among an older mainstream audience.
+Woodcock consulted with cinema managers marketed The Jealous God as middlebrow art for people over 45 and women who read romantic novels.
+Its release was accompanied by a media campaign that targeted older Sunday night TV viewers.
 The Basil Gogos poster resembles the cover of a mass market 1960s romantic paperback.